TimviOfficial/Timvi/README.md

 Smart contracts are written in Solidity v0.5.11

-- [Logic](contracts/Logic.sol) ERC-721 Non-Fungible TBox Token contract.
+- [Logic](contracts/TBoxManager.sol) ERC-721 Non-Fungible TBox Token contract.
 The main Timvi stablecoin logic contract.
 - [TimviSettings](contracts/TimviSettings.sol) Settings store.
 - [TimviToken](contracts/TimviToken.sol) ERC-20 Timvi stablecoin.
 - [PriceGetter](oracle-contract/PriceGetter.sol) ETHUSD price oracle contract (using Oraclize).
-- [1by1](contracts/services/leverage-exchange/ExchangeService.sol) With 1by1 you can exchange ETH to TMV according to the system’s internal rate.
-- [Leverage](contracts/services/leverage-exchange/LeverageService.sol) Service that allows you to receive ETH for a collateral in ETH.
+- [Leverage](contracts/services/leverage-exchange/LeverageService.sol) Service that allows you to receive ETH for a collateral in ETH and also you can exchange ETH to TMV according to the system’s internal rate.
 - [Bond](contracts/services/bond/BondService.sol) TBond is the service you can choose if you want to withdraw and sell TMV to get ETH fast and easy.